-Microsoft officially released the Service Pack 3 (SP3 in PC lingo) at the end of April.
-It is the third and final Service Pack for Windows XP.
+Microsoft officially released the Windows XP Service Pack 3 (SP3 in PC lingo) at the end of April 2008.
+It was the third and final Service Pack for Windows XP.
 Microsoft has turned its efforts towards supporting Vista, their newest operating system.
 Microsoft will turn on the Automatic Update feature for Windows users June 10, to push SP3 along to millions of PCs worldwide.

 You may wonder: how many machines around the world are currently running Windows XP?
 According to statistics delivered by Net Applications, XP had dropped to a share of just 78.37 per cent back in November 2007, from 85.02 per cent back in January of the same year.
 Since Net Applications’ network contains almost half a million websites, it is able to track data that tell it what operating systems are being used by the computers accessing those same sites daily.

 The most common question most users have is: what exactly does SP3 contain?
 The SP3 Overview of Windows XP Service Pack 3 has the usual Microsoft hype, mentioning as expected that Vista is better than XP.
 Once past that, it is possible to dig into the actual features of SP3, including updates to old items and a few new features added for the release of SP3.

 Getting down to the details, the first major point is that SP3 does not include Internet Explorer 7, though it contains patches for both IE6 and IE7.
 Users of IE6 will have to download IE7 separately in order to install it on their XP systems.
 For those already using alternate web browsers such as Firefox or Opera, this is not a major issue.

 One of the few new features included in SP3 is Network Access Protection, designed mainly for networks using Windows Server 2008.
 Here’s what Microsoft has to say about NAP in SP3: